Eclampsia: Convulsions

 Magnesium sulfate results in better outcomes than diazepam, phenytoin or a combination of chlorpromazine, promethazine, and pethidine.
+The estimated risk of additional seizures following treatment with magnesium sulfate in the setting of eclampsia is 3.7%.

 Blood pressure management

 Blood pressure is controlled to prevent stroke, which accounts for 15 to 20 percent of deaths in women with eclampsia.
-Common drugs used for blood pressure control during eclampsia are hydralazine or labetalol.
-Due to their effectiveness, lack of negative effects on the fetus, and mechanism of action.
+Common drugs used for blood pressure control during eclampsia are hydralazine or labetalol, due to their effectiveness, lack of negative effects on the fetus, and mechanism of action.
 Blood pressure management is indicated with a diastolic blood pressure above 105–110 mm Hg.
-Normal blood pressure levels for pregnant people vary between trimesters and as so blood pressure management will be tailored accordingly.
+Normal blood pressure levels for pregnant women vary between trimesters and as so blood pressure management will be tailored accordingly.

 Delivery

-If the baby has not yet been delivered, steps need to be taken to stabilize the woman and deliver her speedily.
+If the baby has not yet been delivered, steps need to be taken to stabilize the mother and deliver speedily.
 This needs to be done even if the baby is immature, as the eclamptic condition is unsafe for both baby and mother.
-As eclampsia is a manifestation of a type of non-infectious multiorgan dysfunction or failure, other organs (liver, kidney, lungs, cardiovascular system, and coagulation system) need to be assessed in preparation for a delivery (often a caesarean section), unless the woman is already in advanced labor.
+As eclampsia is a manifestation of a type of non-infectious multiorgan dysfunction or failure, other organs (liver, kidney, lungs, cardiovascular system, and coagulation system) need to be assessed in preparation for a delivery (often a caesarean section), unless the mother is already in advanced labor.
 Regional anesthesia for caesarean section is contraindicated when a coagulopathy has developed.

 There is limited to no evidence in favor of a particular delivery method for women with eclampsia.
 Therefore, the delivery method of choice is an individualized decision.